wangqinNick/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-The target user profile for RaVi is described by the following:
+The target user profile for raVI is described by the following:
 * A student of NUS (a freshman in particular)
 * Has a need to manage their school related tasks, classes and notes
 * Prefers desktop apps over other types